matbesancon/hugo-site/content/post/2019-02-04-article-review.markdown

 ## What is this about?
 Can I review it?

-After getting the manuscript, I my screening phase consists in reading only these elements:
+After receiving the invitation and getting the manuscript, my screening phase consists in reading only these three elements:

 - Title
 - Abstract
 - Keywords

 At that point, I roughly know if it is relevant for both the journal and me that I review it.
 If I feel way out of scope, I'll reach out to the editor.
-I will also quickly check the authors to make sure I do not have a conflict of interests with any of them, without looking them up on the internet of course, the goal is to avoid bias if I know them at a personal level.
+I will also quickly check the name of the authors to make sure I do not have a conflict of interests with any of them, without looking them up on the internet of course, the goal is to avoid bias if I know them at a personal level.

 **Note**: Since this only took a quick screening, it can be done in a day or two, letting the reviewer know too late that you will not review increases the time to publication which is bad for the author, the journal and scientific